-When a divorce is taking place, a party can often feel a need to hang on to their children.
-When a party is losing their spouse, it can be an easy turn of events for a party — especially one who does not want the divorce — to try to strengthen their relationship with their children.
+When a divorce is taking place, a parent can often feel a need to hang on to their children.
+When someone is losing their spouse, it is a common occurrence for them to try to strengthen their relationship with their children.

-Strengthening the relationship with the children is certainly a positive thing when done appropriately.
-Appropriately strengthening the relationship should revolve around love and affection for the children.
+Strengthening the relationship with the children is a positive thing when done appropriately, and should revolve around love and affection for the children.
 It should involve the parent and the children spending quality time together.
-It should be based on reassurance that things are going to be okay and that the they are still loved.
+It should be based on the reassurance that things are going to be okay and that they are still loved.

-But if there is no deep relationship, and if unconditional love is not expressed, simply spoiling children during a divorce can be harmful to you and them.
-It can send the children the wrong message.
-It can result in the children not feeling loved and accepted, but instead make them feel bought.
+If there is no deep relationship or if unconditional love is not expressed, spoiling children during a divorce is harmful.
+It sends the children the wrong message.
+It can result in the children not feeling loved and accepted, but instead, make them feel bought.

-Ultimately, this can be counter-productive to your children for the short and long-term in terms of they psychological development.
-And if you are trying to have a deep relationship with your children, it can have a negative effect on you as well.
+Ultimately, this can be counter-productive to your children for the short and long-term of their psychological development.
+And if you are trying to have a deep relationship with your children, it can hurt you as well.